 ROOF LEAK WARNING SIGNS

-If your home betrays signs of a roof leak, or if your roof shows signs of wear, this is going to be a major deterrent to buyers when it comes time to inspect the property.
-Before putting your house on the market, make sure to get these “roofing red flags” repaired.
+If your home betrays warning signs of a roof leak, or if your roof shows signs of wear, this is going to be a major deterrent to buyers when it comes time to inspect the property.
+Before putting your house on the market, make sure to address these “roofing red flags” with a residential roof repair.

 Water Stains on the Walls or Ceiling